Mwansasquared/Mwansasquared/README.md

 ### Talking about Personal Stuff:

-▫️ 🛠️ I’m currently working with Javascript, Typescript, React, MySQL, Javascript, etc.
+▫️ 🛠️ I’m currently working with Java Springboot, Flutter, NodeJS, Javascript, React, MySQL, and MongoDB etc.

-▫️ 🌱 I’m currently learning Full Stack Software Development as well as WordPress.
+▫️ 🌱 I’m a Full Stack Software Development as well as WordPress.

 ▫️ 📫 How to reach me: mwansammwansa@gmail.com.